Casandro/cas_btx_light/README.md

 # cas_btx_light
-A light version of a BTX zentral station
+A light version of a BTX central station